The Noble Maritime Collection

 The museum is housed in an 1844 Greek Revival building, which is a National Historic Landmark.
 It has galleries, classrooms, a library, archives, a printmaking studio, and a shop.
 The centerpiece is Noble’s houseboat studio, a 19th century yacht cabin, restored and installed within the museum.

 Daily Life at Sailors’ Snug Harbor and Treasures of Sailors’ Snug Harbor are two major exhibitions which explore the history and grandeur, as well as the routine activities of the famous retirement home for mariners, which had its heyday in the 19th century.

-Permanent exhibitions include John A. Noble’s houseboat studio; a ship model gallery; and period recreations of a Sailors’ Snug Harbor dormitory room and writing room.
+Permanent exhibitions include John A. Noble’s houseboat studio; a ship model gallery; and a period recreations of a Sailors’ Snug Harbor dormitory room.

 Robbins Reef Lighthouse: A Home in the Harbor

 This exhibition features an illustrated timeline of its history since 1837; a recreation of the sitting room of its famous keeper, Kate Walker, including her original furniture; and a gallery of contemporary and antique art inspired by the subject.

 This special exhibition honors the 20th anniversary of the September 11th attacks with a retrospective of work by eight Staten Island artists made in reaction to the tragic events.
 It is independently curated by painter Sarah Yuster and photographer Michael McWeeney.